-Washington job training programs.
+Washington free job training programs.

 Learn new skills or receive assistance in finding a job in Washington.
-The state, working with the federal government, administers several employment services.
+The state, working with the federal government, administers several free employment services.
 They range from job training to support for veterans, seniors, and unemployed or dislocated workers.
 Resources can improve a candidates education, provide them with new skills, or help the unemployed get a job.
 While the specifics of each job center will vary, some of what is available is below.

 Another online service is known as KeyTrain.
 This will also allow individuals to increase or brush up on skills in math, reading, computers, job seeking and business etiquette.
 The KeyTrain sessions can be taken at WorkSource centers or from the comfort of your own home.
 If you choose that option, all you need is a computer with higher speed Internet access.

 Worker Retraining Programs are available.
 If you want to improve your skills or train for a new career, or if you are unemployed, this Washington state retraining program can help people pay for certifications, tuition, and other expenses.
 Many schools and colleges participate.
+There are also resources on how to get scholarships to pay for college.

 This was really created to respond to the sudden and dramatic changes in the structure of Washington's economy.
 Over the years the state has occasionally been impacted by the layoffs of thousands of workers in major industries.
 So the need for effective, ongoing retraining type programs is very high.
 They have also been proven to be effective for those who enroll.